CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Config.md

 !!! observation

-    1. NotebookML did not understand the concept of placeholder config parameters from the source documents.
+    1. NotebookLM did not understand the concept of placeholder config parameters from the source documents.
 Since there are several config parameters per placeholder, it missed many config parameters (Attempt 1).
     2. **When the prompt explained about placeholder config parameters, NotebookLM found all but 1 of the 79 configuration parameters related to security (Attempt 2).**
-          1. **NotebookML found 18 config parameters related to security that were not found by humans as part of the expected answers** and these appear to be valid configuration parameters related to security based on my review.
+          1. **NotebookLM found 18 config parameters related to security that were not found by humans as part of the expected answers** and these appear to be valid configuration parameters related to security based on my review.
-    3. 1 config parameter was not found by NotebookML, and it's not obvious why: `spark.yarn.shuffle.server.recovery.disabled`
+    3. 1 config parameter was not found by NotebookLM, and it's not obvious why: `spark.yarn.shuffle.server.recovery.disabled`
         <figure markdown>
         ![](../assets/images/apache_spark_chatgpt_miss.png)
         </figure>